 Even though Microsoft missed on revenue, all was not lost for the industry giant as they were able to show impressive signs of growth in their cloud businesses.
-Microsoft’s revenue reached $23.56B, which was just short of the expected $23.62.
+Microsoft’s revenue reached $23.56B in Q3 of 2017, which was just short of the expected $23.62.
 But what’s a mere $60M delta when you’ve achieved your primary goal of posting strong growth in your key Office and Azure cloud computing segments?

 In addition, Microsoft grew its revenues in two of its three business segments.
 Productivity and Business Processes was up 22% reaching $8B — significant since this includes the key cloud solutions of Office 365, Dynamics and Dynamics 365.
 Microsoft’s Intelligent Cloud accounted for about $6.8B in revenue, growing 11% — also outstanding given Azure revenues fall under this business sector.
 Azure is a highly strategic offering that Microsoft is relying heavily on advancing as it continues to compete with Amazon Web Services (AWS) for valuable market share.

 As in recent past quarters, the only area coming up short was Microsoft’s struggling Personal Computing business segment, which experienced a slight decline.

 - Office commercial products and cloud services revenue increased 7%

 - Office 365 commercial monthly active users over 100 million